AO 0235+164: Description

 AO 0235+164 is shown to be in a flaring state.
 It also had two major outbursts in 1975 and 1987.
-Another outburst occurred in 1997 the duration of which was on the order of 800 days with a maximum luminosity of 9.86 x 10^{47} erg s^{−1} suggesting a microlensing event scenario.
+Another outburst occurred in 1997 the duration of which was on the order of 800 days with a maximum luminosity of 9.86 × 10^{47} erg s^{−1} suggesting a microlensing event scenario.

 During a Fermi Large Area Telescope multi-wavelength observation between August 2008 and February 2009, the blazar underwent a high state showing intense gamma ray activity before falling to a low state.
 It displayed near-infrared flares in 2014 and 2017.
 By 2020, AO 0235+164 had brightened again, displaying an optical flare that reached its peak in 2021.
 However, when compared to previous flares, it is shown weaker despite emission at all wavelengths increasing from gamma rays to millimeter waves and its light curve exhibiting a multi-peak structure with sharp variability at high energies.

 The optical brightness of AO 0235+164 is known to vary across different time scales ranging from a few hours in optical to a long period of time in radio.
 During the last three nights in January 2024, its brightness level significantly increased rapidly over 2 magnitudes in the R-band.